aetperf/aetperf.github.io/_posts/2022-04-26-More-Heapsort-in-Cython.md

 tags: Python heapsort algorithms cython
 ---

-This short post/notebook is the follow-up to a recent one : [Heapsort with Numba and Cython](https://aetperf.github.io/2022/04/14/Heapsort-with-Numba-and-Cython.html), where we implemented *heapsort* in Python/Numba and Cython and compared the execution time with NumPy *heapsort*.
-However, *heapsort* in NumPy is written in C++ (wrapped in Python) and not exactly the same implementation as the one we used in the previous post.
-So in the following, we present two different *heapsort* implementations translated into Cython, which are a little bit more condensed than the previous one:
+This post/notebook is the follow-up to a recent one : [Heapsort with Numba and Cython](https://aetperf.github.io/2022/04/14/Heapsort-with-Numba-and-Cython.html), where we implemented *heapsort* in Python/Numba and Cython and compared the execution time with NumPy *heapsort*.
+However, *heapsort* in NumPy is written in C++ (wrapped in Python) and not exactly the same implementation as the one we used in the [previous post](https://aetperf.github.io/2022/04/14/Heapsort-with-Numba-and-Cython.html).
+So in the following, we present two different *heapsort* implementations translated into Cython, which are a little bit more refined than the previous one:
 - the first one (`Cython_1`) is taken from the book *Numerical recipes in C* [1]
 - the second one (`Cython_2`) is taken from NumPy source code: [heapsort.cpp](https://github.com/numpy/numpy/blob/main/numpy/core/src/npysort/heapsort.cpp)